 OT-1096: Lead candidate in TNBC

 OT-1096 is a next-generation small molecule immunomodulator targeting advanced metastasized triple-negative breast cancer (TNBC).
 Preclinical studies have shown positive efficacy and mechanism of action (MOA) has been proven.
-While TNBC is targeted first given today’s huge lack of effective treatment options, the aim is to be able to extend into other cancer forms in future.
+While TNBC is targeted first, given today’s huge lack of effective treatment options, the aim is to be able to extend into other cancer forms in the future.

 About triple-negative breast cancer (TNBC)

 Triple-negative breast cancer (TNBC) is a subgroup of the second most common cancer in women.
 The aggressive disease is characterized by the lack of over-expression of the human epidermal growth factor 2 (HER2) in addition to the absence of progesterone and estrogen receptors.
 With the cancer not depending on these hormones to support tumor growth, the disease type stands resilient towards the hormonal cancer treatment and is unlikely to respond to the standard of care therapies.
 TNBC has proved highly inclined to recur while also remaining highly diverse, heterogeneous, which has limited the development of targeted therapies.
 This leaves the patients with few efficacious options, e.g. only combinational cytotoxic treatments.
 In general, the prognosis of TNBC is very poor and the median metastatic survival is less than 12 months.1